 Several years ago, The Orange County Register also looked at fatalities, and their list was completely different.
 There are a lot of reasons why there might be so little overlap, including using different measures at different times, but as a driver (or a pedestrian or a cyclist), it’s helpful to keep in mind that any intersection can be dangerous, so you should always be on your guard.

 About a year before their scientific approach, OC Weekly also produced a list based on how their staff felt about different stretches of Orange County road.
 That was based purely on their personal opinions, and while there’s only a little overlap with the others, that list included photos that make it clear why some of these places are notorious.

 One thing is clear, whether it’s the infamously deadly stretch where Santiago Canyon Road, Jamboree, and Chapman come together, or the thirty-four-crossing “Orange Crush” interchange (listed by Guinness as the world’s most complex), Orange County has some dangerous sections of road.
 In most years, the county sees about one hundred roadway fatalities and many more injuries.

 You can take every precaution behind the wheel, but even being the safest driver on the road and studying every list of dangerous streets won’t completely protect you.
 There are millions of other drivers on California’s highways, and hundreds of thousands of intersections—and they can align to cause a crash at any time.

-If you‘ve been the victim of a serious crash, turn to Kohan & Bablove, LLP.
+If you‘ve been the victim of a serious crash, turn to Kohan & Bablove, Injury Attorneys.
 We have extensive experience with automobile accident law, and we offer a free consultation to every new client.
 Give us a call at 1-844-404-2400 or contact us online to schedule yours today.